 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Degenerative disk disease is when your spinal disks wear down.
+Degenerative disk disease (sometimes spelled degenerative disc disease) isn’t actually a disease, but rather, it’s a condition that occurs when your spinal disks wear down.
 Spinal disks are rubbery cushions between your vertebrae (bones in your spinal column).
 They act as shock absorbers and help you move, bend and twist comfortably.
-Everyone’s spinal disks degenerate over time and is a normal part of aging.
+Everyone’s spinal disks degenerate over time — it’s a natural part of aging.

 Advertisement